spacebeam/guide/README.md

 # The Computer Nonsense Guide

-This automated system train information models provided for the convenience of our residents and visitors.
+This automated system train information models provided for the convenience of our community and visitors.

     ░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░╔░Ñß╠░░░░░░░░░░░░░░░░░░░░░░░»░░░░░░░░░░░░░░░░░░░░░
     ░░µ▄▄▄»░╔▄░░▄▄▄▄▄▄▄▄░░░ú░░░░░░░╔φm╫▒░╔▄░░▄░░▄╔░»▄▄»░░░░░µ░░▄▄▄▄▄▄▄▄▄▄▄▄░░▄░░▄H░░